istio/istio.io/content/en/docs/ops/integrations/opa/index.md

 When OPA returns its response with these attributes, Envoy (istio-proxy) can modify the request and the response based on the returned attributes:

-- It can add headers to the request
+- Adding headers to the request
-- It can remove headers from the request
+- Removing headers from the request
-- It can add headers to the response
+- Adding headers to the response
-- It can add query parameters to the request
+- Adding query parameters to the request
-- It can remove query parameters from the request
+- Removing query parameters from the request
-- It can add dynamic metadata to the request
+- Adding dynamic metadata to the request

 This last feature, adding dynamic metadata, is very powerful as it allows other filters in Envoy to retrieve the metadata from OPA to run functionality.